 Animal Therapy in Care Homes

-Animal therapy in care homes was also shown specifically to decrease agitated behaviours of residents suffering from dementia.
+Animal therapy in care homes was also shown specifically to decrease agitated behaviours of residents who have dementia.
 Therapy increases residents social interactions as it helps to remember and talk about past pets and animal experiences.

-Regular visits prove more successful as residents are able to create bonds with the animals and therefore improve their emotional connections with them.
+Regular visits prove more successful as residents can create bonds with the animals and therefore improve their emotional connections with them.